 - Professor Björn Ottersten, Interdisciplinary Centre for Security, Reliability and Trust, University of Luxembourg.
 External committee member.

-- Application: Max seven pages/20,000 characters with spaces (guidelines): purpose, background, methods, research plan.
+- Application: Max seven pages/20,000 characters with spaces (see guidelines): purpose, background, methods, research plan.

 - CV: Max two pages and publication list.

 - Budget: Please use budget template.
 The Villum International Postdoc grant is flexible.
 Applicants may apply for DKK 1-2.5 million for a period of up to four years, including 15% indirect costs to the host institution for the part of the grant that takes place in Denmark.
-Additional financial support for travel costs, spouse support etc. granted on an individual basis.
+Additional financial support for travel costs, spouse support etc. may be granted on an individual basis at the discretion of the department and the International HR Office at the applicant's university.

 - Letter of support from foreign institution: A letter from head of department and head of research group clarifying the terms and conditions of the international stay.